Diamond Star Installation

 over fresh sand leaves the pool bottom full of footprints so I used

 it under the sand.
-I like using pool pad over hard surfaces
+I like using the pool pad over hard surfaces

 like tile, concrete or a sand base that has been under a pool for